Nick-Kildall/YoutubeAnalysis/README.md

 - [This study](https://www.appypie.com/how-youtube-algorithm-works) uses data to create infographics that explain best times to post and other factors that determine a video's success.
 Looks at the YouTube algorithm, so it's more broad than our topic.
 - [Study done with the same dataset](https://towardsdatascience.com/why-study-statistics-behind-youtube-trending-videos-231b72c81256).
 Could potentially be a useful reference.

+##### What data-driven questions do you hope to answer about this domain (share at least 3)?
+When were trending videos posted?
+- Time of day
+- Days of the week
+Where do trending videos come from?
+- Location
+What type of information is analyzed to determine trending videos?
+- View count
+- Recency
+- Diversity
+What are the most common characteristics of trending videos?
+- Titles (do they ask questions, are they in caps, do they use symbols, etc.)
+- Length
+- Like to dislike ratio and total engagement
+What categories are most commonly found to become trending?

 # Finding Data
 Where did you download the data (e.g., a web URL)? https://developers.google.com/youtube/analytics